Meta Ads Manager vs AdFlint — which one should you actually use?

 Meta's targeting landscape changed significantly after iOS 14 — lookalikes are weaker, detailed targeting categories shrank, Advantage+ does more of the work.
 AdFlint's AI picks audience signals based on what's actually serving today, not 2019 best practices.

 Meta Ads Manager is free — but it costs you your time.
-AdFlint is $20/mo on Pro (free plan available) and credits convert 1:1 to ad spend.
+AdFlint has a free plan, paid plans start at $40/mo, and your card pays Meta directly on your own account.
 No percentage skim on top of what you spend with Meta.

 Mandatory end date and budget caps